College GameDay (football TV program)

-Ohio State – Penn State and Alabama – LSU are the most featured matchups, appearing 11 times on College Gameday.
-Alabama – Georgia and Florida – Tennessee have been featured 9 times.
-Alabama – Auburn, Florida – Florida State, Florida State – Miami, Michigan – Ohio State, and Army – Navy currently sit at 8.
+As of January 1, 2025, Ohio State–Penn State and Alabama–LSU are the most featured matchups, appearing thirteen times on College Gameday.
+Alabama–Georgia has been featured eleven times.
+Florida–Tennessee, Michigan–Ohio State and Army–Navy have been featured nine times.
+Alabama–Auburn, Florida–Florida State, Florida State–Miami, and Oklahoma–Texas currently sit at eight appearances.
+Ohio State has the most hosts, appearances, and wins; Alabama is second in all three categories.